fabric-testbed/fabrictestbed-extensions/README.md

 ## Contributing to FABlib

-We welcome contributions in the form of bug reports, feature requests, code patches, documentation updates, etc.  If you are planning to help FABlib development, please review the [guidelines] .
+We welcome contributions in the form of bug reports, feature requests, code patches, documentation updates, etc.  If you have ideas that can help FABlib, please review the [guidelines] first.

 <!-- URLs -->